eflautt/ga-data-science/lessons/lesson-1/readme.md

 	- Are previous customers are to request a repeat delivery?
 - Identify and hypothesize goals and criteria for success:
 	- What factors are likely to influence a customer's decision to be reuse Planet Express for Delivery?
-- Create a set of questions for identifying correct data set
+- Create a set of questions to help you identify the correct data set.

 ##### ACQUIRE: Obtain the data

-Ideal data vs. data that is available.
+**Ideal data vs. data that is available**
-Often times we start by identifing the ideal data we would want for a project.
+Often times we start by identifing the *ideal data* we would want for a project.

-During the aquistion phase we will learn about the limitations of the types of data that are available.
-We have to decide if the limitaions will inhibit our ability to answer our question of interst or if we will can work with what we have to find a resonable and reliable answer.
+During the aquistion phase we will learn about the limitations on the types of data that are available.
+We have to decide if the limitaions will inhibit our ability to answer our question of interest or if we can work with what we have to find a reasonable and reliable answer.

 Data for this example:
 - demographic information (profession, company size, location)